josmar-crwdstffng/angular/aio/content/guide/forms.md

 ### Show and hide validation error messages

 The **Name** input box is required and clearing it turns the bar red.
-That indicates that something is wrong, but the user doesn't know what is wrong or what to do about it.
+That indicates that something is wrong, but the user does not know what is wrong or what to do about it.
 You can provide a helpful message by checking for and responding to the control's state.

 When the user deletes the name, the form should look like this: